pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

     docker save -o dm-v2.0.0-rc.2.tar pingcap/dm:v2.0.0-rc.2
     ```

-3. Upload Docker images to the server, and execute `docker load` to install them on the server:
+3. Upload the Docker image to the server, and execute `docker load` to install the image on the server:

     {{< copyable "shell-regular" >}}